calebjubal/calebjubal/README.md

 - 🤔 I’m looking for help with ... php
 - 💬 Ask me about ...
 C++ (DSA)
 - 📫 How to reach me: ... <a href="https://www.linkedin.com/in/caleb-chandrasekar-b8521026b/">LinkedIn</a>
 - ⚡ Fun fact: ...
-Likes coffee, Loves watching Movies, Reads the Bible
+Likes coffee, Loves watching Movies